 This definition simultaneously covers version staleness and training-inference implementation differences.

-7.2 Actionable Control
+8.2 Actionable Control

-By Lemma 3.3, $\hat{S}_k$ can be expressed in sample-level computable form.
-Given threshold $\epsilon_{\mathrm{stale}}$, if training only uses samples satisfying $\lvert\pi_k(a\mid s)/\hat{\pi}^{(i)}(a\mid s) - 1\rvert \leq \epsilon_{\mathrm{stale}}$, then $\hat{S}_k \leq \epsilon_{\mathrm{stale}}/2$.
+By Lemma 6.1, $\hat{S}_k$ can be written in a sample-computable form.
+Given threshold $\epsilon_{\mathrm{stale}}$, if training only uses samples satisfying $\lvert\pi_k(a\mid s)/\hat{\pi}^{(i)}(a\mid s) - 1\rvert \leq \epsilon_{\mathrm{stale}}$, then the effective staleness on the conditional distribution of retained samples (which we may denote by $\hat{S}_k^{\mathrm{eff}}$) can be controlled to at most $\epsilon_{\mathrm{stale}}/2$.
+This controls the filtered training distribution, not the original sampling distribution’s $\hat{S}_k$.

 Key Implementation Points